aiven/devportal/docs/products/kafka/howto/flink-with-aiven-for-kafka.rst

         <version>${flink.version}</version>
       </dependency>

-Customizing the ``DataStreamJob`` application
+Customize the ``DataStreamJob`` application
 '''''''''''''''''''''''''''''''''''''''''''''

 In the generated code, ``DataStreamJob`` is the main entry point, and has already been configured with all of the context necessary to interact with the cluster for your processing.

-1. Create a new class called ``io.aiven.example.flinkcapitalizer.StringCapitalizer`` which performs a simple ``MapFunction`` transformation on incoming records.
-   Every incoming string will be emitted as uppercase.
+1. Create a new class called ``io.aiven.example.flinkcapitalizer.StringCapitalizer`` which performs a simple ``MapFunction`` transformation on incoming records with every incoming string will be emitted as uppercase.

    .. code:: java